andrestoga/IntroRoboticsFinalProject/README.md

   *Jasmit Kakkar

-Execute this commands in order
+Execute this commands in order.
+If you have the simulator, the robot model and the particle filter set and running, you can skip to step 6.

 1.- Run ros master